Story of My Life (album)

 Story of My Life is Pere Ubu's ninth studio album.
 Eric Drew Feldman left the band prior to recording, reducing Ubu to a quartet.
 Prior to touring on this album longtime bassist Tony Maimone left as well.
-This is the final release to feature both Maimome and founding drummer Scott Krauss.
+This is the final release to feature both Maimone and founding drummer Scott Krauss.
 According to a conversation between David Thomas and Frank Black included on the b-side of the "Kathleen" single, the album's working title was Johnny Rivers Live At The Whiskey A Go Go.

 Though out of print for many years, a reissue was announced in early 2007.

 "Come Home" features prominently in a bar fight scene in Kalifornia (1993), starring Brad Pitt as a psychopathic serial killer.

 "Wasted" appears in Sleep with Me (1994), starring Meg Tilly, Eric Stoltz and Craig Sheffer.